pmorie/kubernetes/docs/proposals/volumes.md

 2. The user experience is poor; it requires changing Dockerfile, adding a layer, or modifying the container's command

-Some users have manage the ownership of distributed file system volumes on the server side.
+Some cluster operators manage the ownership of distributed file system volumes on the server side.
 In this scenario, the UID of the container using the volume is known in advance.
 The ownership of the volume is set to match the container's UID on the server side.

 #### Containers running as a mix of root and non-root users